Summary

 • the risks involved if resolution of the complaint is delayed, and

-• whether a resolution requires the involvement of other organisations.
+• whether a resolution requires the involvement of other agencies or organisations.

-Our priority is to respond to complaints within 20 business days unless it involves a complex matter or requires specialist investigation in which case the customer will be kept updated on the progress of their complaint.
+Our priority is to respond to complaints within 20 business days, unless it involves a complex matter or requires specialist investigation in which case the customer will be advised that this timeframe will not be met and kept updated on the progress of their complaint.

-Following consideration of the complaint and any investigation into the issues raised, we will contact the customer making the complaint and advise them where practical, of:
+At the conclusion of our investigation, we will contact the complainant and advise them where practical, of:

 • the outcome of the complaint and any action we took